 Convent or Beguinage?

 The setup of the convent reminded me more of the way beguinage works.
-Nuns normally take the vows of obedience to their order, celibacy and poverty.
-The nuns in this convent however bended the rules a bit.
+Nuns normally take the vows of obedience to their order, celibacy, and poverty.
+The nuns in this convent however bent the rules a bit.
 First: they could receive gifts.
 Technically, these gifts were for the community.
-But in reality, these gifts were for the use of the nun who’s family donated it.
+But in reality, these gifts were for the use of the nun whose family donated it.
 The nuns had staff working for them, they had individual kitchens, …